View photos from the Groundbreaking Ceremony & Reception!

 Rendering of our 54-unit senior housing community to be located at 25 Casco Street in Portland, adjacent to the Equality Community Center.

 Housing costs have skyrocketed over the last several years and many individuals and families can no longer afford to live in Portland.
 The unforgiving rental market has forced many people, especially older adults, to move out of the city, or worse, experience housing insecurity and homelessness.
-Affordable, centralized housing has been a longstanding need for LGBTQ+ seniors in Maine and current conditions have amplified that need astronomically.
+Affordable, centralized housing has been a longstanding need for seniors in Maine and current conditions have amplified that need astronomically.

 The building’s proximity to the ECC will give residents a permanent, safe place to live and support services they need to age in place.
-Our project joins a growing national trend in which senior affordable housing communities are being built in conjunction with LGBTQ+ community centers in cities across the country, including Fort Lauderdale, Los Angeles, San Diego, Chicago and Philadelphia.
+Our project joins a growing national trend in which senior affordable housing communities are being built in conjunction with LGBTQ+ community centers in cities across the country, including Boston, Fort Lauderdale, Los Angeles, San Diego, Chicago and Philadelphia.

 The Details